My October gardening tips focus on planting and caring for perennial and overwintering crops.

 These are affiliate links to items I personally use on the farm.

 As mentioned above, perennial crops are those fruits and vegetables that are planted once and return year after year.
-Perennial fruits and vegetables are often ornamental and always tasty.
+Perennial fruits and vegetables can be ornamental and are always tasty.
 The landscaping in front of our porch is adorned with rhubarb ‘shrubbery’ and strawberry groundcover.
 Beautiful, tasty, and fun!
-Here is a short list of easy-to-grow edible perennials and their care.
-For a more detailed exploration of this kind of gardening, I recommend two books: Perennial Vegetables: From Artichokes to Zuiki Taro, A Gardener’s Guide to Over 100 Delicious and Easy to Grow Edibles and Gaia’s Garden: A Guide to Home-Scale Permaculture, 2nd Edition.

-Trim raspberry and blackberry canes that are at least 2 years old each fall.
+For existing berry beds, be sure to trim raspberry and blackberry canes that are at least 2 years old each fall.
 We cut ours back to about 4 inches above the soil line.
 Then, we add organic compost to the soil and mulch to keep the weeds down.
-Add establishing a bed of raspberries or blackberries to your May to-do list.

 Thin and weed your strawberry patch each fall.
 If you thin your strawberries in October you can use the runners to establish a new bed.
 You can also use them to fill in bald patches in your existing beds.
 I have found that strawberries are remarkably resilient.
 I fertilize my strawberries in the spring.

 Perennial Crops: Asparagus

 Weed and nourish your asparagus bed each fall.
 After weeding we add organic compost to the established asparagus bed.
 Install a new bed of asparagus in the spring.
 Yes, it really does take 3 years for the first harvest.
 This allows time for the roots to get well established.
 We’ll be creating a new bed in the spring as our current one has withered over time.